firedrone/Spider/doc/HACKING/WritingTests.md

 deterministic.

-Instead, follow the instructions above for each branch, creating a separate temporary direcspidery for each.
+Instead, follow the instructions above for each branch, creating a separate temporary directory for each.
 Then, run `./scripts/test/cov-diff ${D1}
 ${D2}`, where D1 and D2 are the direcspideries you want to compare.
 This will produce a diff of the two direcspideries, with all lines normalized to be either covered or uncovered.